Magisk-Modules-Repo/benchkit/README.md

 A developer-centric toolkit module for Android to facilitate in-depth profiling and benchmarking.

-This module uses Unity Installer, which means that it can be installed irrespective of the root solution you are using — it will install as a Magisk module when possible, and fall back to installing to `/system` directly if that isn't possible.
+This module uses the Unity Installer template, which means that it can be installed irrespective of the root solution you are using — it will install as a Magisk module when possible, and fall back to installing to `/system` directly if that isn't possible.

 CPU architectures other than AArch64 are **NOT** supported!
 There are no plans to support them at this time.